xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

    Abstract
       For high resolution data, coma is always a concern or something we don't want to miss or ignore.
-With image-beam shift, even on a carefully aligned, coma-free scope, there is always some coma induced by the shift.
+With image-beam shift, even on a carefully aligned, coma-free scope, there might always be some coma induced by the shift.
       On the other hand, if we can collect CryoEM data with some image shift, that would increase the effcieny a lot.
       The question is how much worse the data becomes with certainly mount of image shift in the shots.
 A more important question is if we can have a way to correct coma that is induced by the image-beam shift.